-Starting with one day (5 September 2005), where all observations were made just at the right place and time, and expanding the findings to a more than 5 yr period, requires a critical limitation of possible statements.
+Starting with one day (5 September 2005), where all observations were made just at the right place and time, and expanding the findings to a more than 5 years period, requires a critical limitation of possible statements.
 One of these limitations is a clear assignment of observed events to certain processes.
 The diurnal distribution of O3 drop event frequencies (Fig. 9) shows a clear difference between days with high global radiation and low global radiation.
-In the latter case, O3 drop events were distributed as a diur-

-- nal cycle over day times, with a weak maximum between 09:00 h and 10:00 h (Fig. 9, black bars).
+In the latter case, O3 drop events were distributed as a diurnal cycle over day times, with a weak maximum between 09:00 h and 10:00 h (Fig. 9, black bars).
 In contrast, for days with high global radiation, O3 drop event frequencies sharply peaked between 07:00 h and 09:00 h (Fig. 9, grey bars) and events were restricted to the morning hours.
 This gives evidence of a process, being restricted to high energy input and being primarily present in the early morning hours.
-As described - 25 in Sect.
-4.1., the independent phenomenon of Alpine Pumping is also bound to high global radiation days.
+However, it is possible that more than one of such processes exist, which can lead to the same phenomenon in the $O_3$ time series.
+As described in Sect.
+4.1, the independent phenomenon of Alpine Pumping is also bound to high global radiation days.
 It is able to provide a (secondary) wind speed minimum in the morning hours.
-From that we can make two statements: (a) due to Alpine Pumping, conditions favourable for free convection occur frequently in early morning hours of fair weather days, and (b) on fair weather days we observed maximum frequency of O_3 drop events at the TOP station.
+From that we can make two statements: (a) due to Alpine Pumping, conditions favourable for free convection occur frequently in early morning hours of fair weather days, and (b) on fair weather days we observed the maximum frequency of O3 drop events at the TOP station.
 Together, this clearly points towards a convective pulse, as it was discussed in the previous section.
-Almost half of the events with high energy input (84 events) occurred at days, when the mesoscale circulation Alpine

-- 5 Pumping occured.
-We found Alpine Pumping to occur at 46% of all days during which total global radiation exceeded 20 MJ m-2.
+Almost half of the events with high energy input (84 events) occurred at days when the mesoscale circulation Alpine Pumping occurred.
+We found Alpine Pumping to occur at 46% of all days during which total global radiation exceeded 20 MJ $m^{-2}$ .
 This is in excellent agreement with Lugauer and Winkler (2005), who found 42%.
 The onset of the circulation, with its associated change of wind direction, must cause a short minimum of horizontal wind speed.
-Again, this points to a convective process, as low wind speeds are known to increase - 10 already present thermal instability.
+Again, this points to a convective process, as low wind speeds are known to increase already present thermal instability.
 The other half of the events with high energy input (85 events) was not connected to Alpine Pumping.
 At least, characteristics of Alpine Pumping were not observable at the TOP station at these days.
-But horizontal wind speed is generally not very high during fair weather days, and can furthermore drop to low values for various reasons - leading to the same destabilisation of moist and heated air masses. - Daily total global radiation of more than 20 MJ m^{-2} is in midlatitudes restricted to a period approx. from April to September.
+But horizontal wind speed is generally not very high during fair weather days, and can furthermore drop to low values for various reasons - leading to the same destabilisation of moist and heated air masses.

+Daily total global radiation of more than 20 MJ m-2 at midlatitudes is restricted to a period approximately from April to September.
 During this period, the TOP site was in 18% of the days affected by an O3 drop event, coupled to high energy input, being most probably the result of a convective pulse.
-Half of those events are even more - likely to originate from a free convective pulse, as they occurred at days with Alpine Pumping, where a short wind speed drop in the morning hours occurs.
-Furthermore, these numbers have to be taken as a minimum estimation, as the convectively lifted air masses have not necessarily to be advected towards the TOP site or have to be trapped just at the right altitude to hit the TOP station.
+Half of those events are even more likely to originate from a free convective pulse, as they occurred at days with Alpine Pumping, where a short wind speed drop in the morning hours occurs.
+Furthermore, these numbers have to be taken as a minimum estimation, as the convectively lifted air masses do not necessarily have to be trapped at just the right altitude to be intercepted by the TOP station.